 To date, SPIE has distributed over $4 million dollars in individual scholarships.
 This ambitious effort reflects the Society's commitment to education and to the next generation of optical scientists and engineers around the world.

 The SPIE D.J.
-Lovell Scholarship was awarded to Xiaohang Li, Georgia Institute of Technology (USA).
+Lovell Scholarship was awarded to Daming Xu, University of Central Florida (USA).
 This is the Society's most prestigious scholarship.

-The Laser Technology, Engineering and Applications Scholarship was awarded to Christopher Collier, Univ. of British Columbia (Canada).
+The Laser Technology, Engineering and Applications Scholarship was awarded to Amina Hussein, Purdue University (USA).
 This scholarship is awarded in recognition of the student's scholarly achievement in Laser Technology, Engineering, or Applications.
 Funds are provided in part by SPIE.

-The Optical Design and Engineering Scholarship was awarded to Dmitry Reshidko, The University of Arizon (USA).
+The Optical Design and Engineering Scholarship was awarded to James Corsetti, University of Rochester (USA).
 The scholarship was established in memory of Bill Price and Warren Smith, both well-respected members of SPIE's technical community.
 This scholarship is awarded to a full-time graduate or undergraduate student in the field of optical design and engineering.

-Bei Yu and Jhih-Rong Gao, both from the Univ. of Texas at Austin (USA), were awarded the BACUS Photomask Scholarship.
+Yow-Gwo Wang, University of California, Berkeley (USA), was awarded the BACUS Photomask Scholarship.
 This scholarship is awarded to an undergraduate or a graduate student in the field of microlithography with an emphasis on optical tooling and/or semiconductor manufacturing technologies.
 This scholarship is sponsored by BACUS, SPIE's Photomask International Technical Group.